Health insurance exchanges: What you need to know

 - Choose and enroll in a health insurance plan that meets your needs

-Health insurance exchanges provide access to health insurance plans offered by private companies.
-These plans must cover a core set of benefits — called essential health benefits — that includes hospitalization, maternity and newborn care, prescription drug coverage, and mental health and substance abuse services.
+Health insurance marketplaces provide access to health insurance plans offered by private companies.
+These plans must cover a core set of benefits that includes hospitalization, maternity and newborn care, prescription drug coverage, and mental health and substance abuse services.
 Many preventive services are offered at no cost.

-To participate in a health insurance exchange, you fill out an application that provides information about your household size and income.
-You then find out if you qualify for Medicaid, low-cost coverage or financial assistance to cover the costs of health insurance.
-Health insurance exchanges also allow you to see and compare different insurance plans.
+To participate in a health insurance marketplace, you fill out an application that provides information about your household size and income.
+You then find out if you qualify for free or low-cost coverage or financial assistance to cover the costs of health insurance.
+Health insurance marketplaces allow you to see and compare different insurance plans.

 How do I apply?

-You can fill out an application in one of four ways:
+You can fill out an application in one of five ways:

 - Online at www.HealthCare.gov